A Calder\'on type inverse problem for tree graphs: Reconstruction of a weighted tree from the Dirichlet-to-Neumann matrix

-In the following proposition we use distances of vertices in a weighted discrete tree~$\cG$.
-In fact, if $v, w$ are two vertices in $\cG$ and the edges $e_1, \dots, e_m$ form the unique path that connects $v$ and $w$ then we define
+In the following we consider distances of vertices in a weighted tree~$\cG$ with edge weights $w_e$, $e \in \cE$.
+If $\cP$ is the unique path in $\cG$ connecting two vertices $v_i$ and $v_j$ consisting of the edges $e_1, \dots, e_m$, then we define

-When identifying a weighted discrete tree with a metric tree $\Gamma$ as above via $L (e) = 1 / w_e$ for each edge $e$, the distances between vertices defined here coincide with the distances according to the metric on $\Gamma$.
-Hence two weighted discrete trees $\cG_1$ and~$\cG_2$ are equal up to vertices of degree two if the associated quantum graphs are equal up to vertices of degree two.
+In the context of inverse conductivity problems oftentimes $w_{e_i}$ is the conductivity and therefore $w_{e_i}^{-1}$ can be interpreted as a resistance.
+In this setting the distance $\d_{\cG} (v_i, v_j)$ coincides with the \emph{resistance distance} introduced in \cite{KleiRand93}.

+Below we recall that trees are uniquely determined up to vertices of degree two from the pairwise distances between the boundary vertices; for a proof see, e.g.,~\cite[Theorem 3]{HakiYau65}.